How we Stop Stalking and Get Justice for Victims

 • Damaging or interfering with your property

 Legally, these actions have to happen at least twice to count as a "course of conduct".
-But even one incident can be terrifying.
-Keeping track of everything can feel like a full-time job — and that’s where we can help lighten the load.
+Even one incident can be terrifying, and keeping track of everything can feel like a full-time job.
+That is where we can help lighten the load.

 How We Help You Flip the Script

-Our Anti-Stalking team uses tried-and-tested methods to collect strong, court-ready evidence.
+Our Anti-Stalking team uses proven methods to collect strong, court-ready evidence.
 Everything we gather is done with your safety and legal outcome in mind.
-Here’s what we can do for you:
+Here is what we can do for you:

-• Photographic Evidence – We capture any physical evidence of property damage or injury for future use in court.
+• Photographic Evidence: capture signs of property damage or injury for future use in court.

-• Written Statements – We help draft detailed, chronological accounts of stalking events — ready to submit to police or legal teams.
+• Written Statements: help draft chronological accounts of events, ready for police or solicitors.

-• Crime Scene Preservation – If something happens, we can help protect and preserve forensic evidence until law enforcement arrives.
+• Crime Scene Preservation: protect and preserve forensic evidence until police arrive.

-• GPS Tracking – In certain cases, we use legal GPS technology to monitor movements and alert authorities if boundaries are crossed.
+• GPS Tracking: where legal, use technology to monitor movements and alert authorities.

-• Protective Surveillance – We can offer personal safety monitoring that’s discreet, respectful, and designed to give you peace of mind.
+• Protective Surveillance: personal safety monitoring to give you peace of mind.

-• Legal Support – We can guide you through applying for court orders and even serve them to the stalker if necessary.
+• Legal Support: guide you in applying for court orders and serve them if needed.

-• Witness Collaboration – We speak to neighbours, colleagues, or bystanders who may have seen the behaviour and are willing to back up your story.
+• Witness Collaboration: speak with people who may have seen the behaviour and can support your case.

 Taking Back Your Life

+Living under stalking is isolating and frightening, but you are not alone.
 Our Anti-Stalking team is here to help you feel safe again.
-We’ll support you at every step — from collecting evidence to guiding you through the legal process.
-Most importantly, we’ll give you the tools and protection you need to start living freely once more.
+We will give you the tools and protection you need to start living freely once more.

 You deserve to feel safe.
 You deserve to be heard.
-And with the right support, you can get justice — and your life back.
+With the right support, you can get justice and your life back.

 UK private investigators